Vitamix has a whole gamut of blenders (more than 10) in their product line.

 Related: Looking for a great blender deal?
 Check out this page to get the best blender deals in Amazon!

 Before I continue, I’d like to stress that the term “professional series” doesn’t equate to variants having more powerful motors.

 All Vitamix blenders come with professional grade motors as you’ll notice a lot of chefs and juice bars use.

 When you see the word “professional series” next to a Vitamix, it simply means that it comes with a “professional” grade cookbook with the exact recipes that chefs use to make gourmet quality food you’ll find in restaurants.

 Under the hood so to speak both of these blenders have the same motor and use the same container that houses the same blade.

 It means that the results will be the same.
 The most significant difference between these two is the interface which I will talk in detail below.

-This is perhaps the biggest difference of these two.
+This is perhaps the biggest difference between these two.

 Vitamix 300 Interface